Journal of Joy ~ HIS Glory Reigns, Gresham, Oregon ~ August 2002

 08.10.2002, Sunday ~ Lewis and Clark State Recreation Site on the Sandy River near Troutdale, Oregon was our designated place.
 The Sandy River is a 56-mile tributary of the Columbia River.
 Historically, it is recorded that on November 3, 1805, William Clark, of the Lewis and Clark expeditions wrote, "I arrived at the entrance of a river which appeared to Scatter over a Sand bar, the bottom of which I could see quite across and did not appear to be 4 inches deep in any part; I attempted to wade this stream and to my astonishment found the bottom a quicksand, and impassable... ".

 As with most family gatherings there is an abundance of food, laughter, children and memories.
 This day was no different.
-We savored fresh Oregon watermelon, rich chocolate fudge brownies, sweet barbeque chicken, hamburgers and hot dogs, organic green salads and so much more.
+We savored fresh Oregon watermelon, rich chocolate fudge brownies, sweet BBQ chicken, hamburgers and hot dogs (aka tube steaks), organic green salads and so much more.

 The beach was empty, obviously reserved for us by the angels, on this hot August summer afternoon.
 Two fathers baptized their daughters while I prayed, then my son, Shawn and I baptized the five others while all standing or sitting along the shoreline were witnesses of HIS glory!